oaltawil/Disable-IntuneServicePlans/README.md

 ## DESCRIPTION
 This sample script can be used in five ways:
 1. Using the GroupDisplayNames parameter, the user can specify the Microsoft Entra Id groups from which to disable the Intune service plans.
 2. Using the UserPrincipalNames parameter, the user can specify the Microsoft Entra Id users from which to disable the Intune service plans.
 3. Using the AllGroups switch parameter, the user can instruct the script to disable the Intune service plans from all Microsoft Entra Id groups in the directory.
 4. Using the AllUsers switch parameter, the user can instruct the script to disable the Intune service plans from all Microsoft Entra Id users in the directory.
-    5. Using
+5. Using the InputFilePath parameter, the user can specify the file path to a CSV (comma-separated value) file that contains group display names and user principal names.